jfhren/baka_tsuki_script/README.md

 I only tested the script for Chrome Shelled Regios and Mahouka Koukou no Rettousei, so I am not sure it works correctly for other light novels on Baka-Tsuki.
+The script downloads the necessary images if not present.
+If a previous .tex file is found, it is tested again the newly generated .tex file and if no change is found, the pdf is not generated (since it is useless).

 ## Futur Improvements